Holiday rentals in Bournemouth

 Newly renovated large flat

-Newly refurbished spacious ground floor apartment in a central location within a short walk through Boscombe Gardens to the glorious beach.
-The owner lives in the flat above (two storey building) and parking is available on the drive or on the street outside the building.
+Spacious ground floor flat in a central location within a short walk through Boscombe Gardens to the glorious beach and a few minutes walk from the 02 venue.
+The owner lives in the flat above (two storey building) and parking is available on the drive street outside the building.
 This is the first time hosting in Bournemouth, formerly in Vancouver, Canada and Manchester UK where my husband and I had excellent feedback always.
 The garden at the rear needs work!
 Wine/tea/coffee provided.

 Popular amenities for Bournemouth holiday rentals